-LINK TAB FUNCTION Certificates Local Certificates Use this screen to view a summary list of certificates and manage certificates and certification requests.
+LINK TAB FUNCTION MAC Filter MAC Filter Use this screen to block or allow traffic from devices of certain MAC addresses to the Zyxel Device.
+Parental Control Parental Control Use this screen to define time periods and days during which the Zyxel Device performs parental control and/or block web sites with the specific URL.
+Certificates Local Certificates Use this screen to view a summary list of certificates and manage certificates and certification requests.
 Trusted CA Use this screen to view and manage the list of the trusted CAs.
 System Monitor Log System Log Use this screen to view the status of events that occurred to the Zyxel Device.
 You can export or email the logs.
 Security Log Use this screen to view all security related events.
 You can select the level and category of the security events in their proper drop-down list window.
 Levels include: Emergency Alert Critical Error Warning Notice Informational Debugging Categories include: AccountAttackFirewallMAC Filter Traffic Status WAN Use this screen to view the status of all network traffic going through the WAN port of the Zyxel Device.
 LAN Use this screen to view the status of all network traffic going through the LAN ports of the Zyxel Device.
 ARP Table ARP Table Use this screen to view the ARP table.
 It displays the IP and MAC address of each DHCP connection.
 Routing Table Routing Table Use this screen to view the routing table on the Zyxel Device.
 WLAN Station Status WLAN Station Status Use this screen to view the wireless stations that are currently associated to the Zyxel Device's WiFi.
 Cellular WAN Status Cellular WAN Status Use this screen to look at the cellular Internet connection status.
 Maintenance System System Use this screen to set the Zyxel Device name and Domain name.
 User Account User Account Use this screen to change the user password on the Zyxel Device.
 Remote Management MGMT Services Use this screen to enable specific traffic directions for network services.
 Trust Domain Use this screen to view a list of public IP addresses which are allowed to access the Zyxel Device through the services configured in the Maintenance > Remote Management screen.
 MGMT Services for IP Passthrough Use this screen to enable various approaches to access this Zyxel Device remotely from a WAN and/or LAN connection.
-Trust Domain for IP Passthrough Use this screen to enable public IP addresses to access this Zyxel Device remotely from a WAN and/or LAN connection.
-TR-069 Client TR-069 Client Use this screen to configure your Zyxel Device to be managed remotely by an Auto Configuration Server (ACS) using TR-069.

-Table 10 Navigation Panel Summary (continued)
+Table 14 Navigation Panel Summary (continued)